 The Forbidden City (Zijin Cheng, 紫禁城 in Chinese; literally “Purple Forbidden City”) has over 600 years of history of assassinations and plotting behind it, so no wonder that it’s also said to be occupied by several ghosts.
-When I was walking inside its tall and wide walls, I wasn’t familiar with this folklore – unfortunately.
-But if I ever go there again, I will look at the Forbidden City with entirely different eyes.

-Famous Forbidden City Ghost Stories
+The Most Famous Forbidden City Ghost Stories

-Unfortunately, I didn’t see any ghosts or ghostly apparitions during my visit.
-But what I did experience was a feeling of strange nervousness, like someone – or something – would’ve been watching me all the time.
 I felt a “presence” of a kind.
 My grandmother filled my imagination with ghost stories when I was a kid, so I didn’t really think so much about it then.
-Because of her, I’ve never been afraid of ghosts.
+Because of her, I’ve also never been afraid of ghosts.
+But when having some second thoughts about the ghosts of Forbidden City, maybe I should’ve been a bit.

-Back in those days I also only had a “point-and-shoot” film camera, no fancy DSLRs.
-But I managed to get something out of those grainy photos and did some tricks to a few of them shown here.
-Unfortunately, I didn’t find that one particular, strange photo where there was something odd in the frame that wasn’t there when I took the picture.
-If I ever find it, I promise to update it here!
+Unfortunately, I didn’t find that one particular, strange photo where something odd was in the frame that definitely wasn’t there when I took the picture.
+It was like a giant orb on the left edge of the frame.
+If I ever find this photo from my archives, I promise to update it here!

 Ghosts in the Chinese Tradition and Folklore